drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 **LITERATURE REVIEW**

-The literature review consists of four sections.
-The first section compares the alphabet knowledge standards between the US and Taiwan.
-The second section explores the letter name knowledge.
+This literature review consists of four sections.
+The first section compares alphabet knowledge standards in the US and Taiwan.
+The second section explores letter name knowledge.
 The third section reviews the previous research on alphabet assessment.
 The final section provides an overview of the present study.